 DISCLAIMER: This information is not intended to be a solicitation to individuals who are not members of the Lovettsville Cooperative Market.
 The initial offering under the Capital Campaign was for Virginia residents only.
 A limited offering became available to Co-op members who are Maryland residents later in 2021.
 All potential investors should read the LCM Offering Memorandum for a complete description of the program, return on investment details, and the risks associated in making an investment.

 Any member-owner who may be interested in investing should email us at Campaign@lovettsville-grocery.com to request a copy of the Offering Memorandum for a complete set of terms and supporting materials.

 What is a Capital Campaign?

 The Capital Campaign is the Co-op’s primary method for raising funds necessary to equip and open our community owned grocery store.
 In the capital campaign, the Co-op reaches out to its member-owners and asks them to invest in their Co-op.
 As with most businesses, owners invest for a financial return.
 But unlike conventional businesses, member-owners invest in their co-op not only for personal financial gain, but also to support a community centered business that shares their values and benefits the community as a whole.
 This is, in fact, one of the seven principles of a co-op.
 It is economic participation by its member-owners.
-Also note that this is an investment that is designed to pay a return; it is not a donation.
+Also note that this is an investment designed to pay a return; it is not a donation.

 What is the goal of the Lovettsville Co-op’s Capital Campaign?

-Our goal is to raise at least $1.6 million by March 1, 2022.
-As of February 1, 2022, we have raised $1.2 million.
-We are targeting to raise an additional $400,000 by the end of September, 2022.
+Our goal is to raise at least $1.7 million by September 30, 2022.
+We have raised $1.4 million as of July, 2022 and are targeting to raise an additional $300,000 by the end of September, 2022.
 This amount is crucial for our bank financing through the National Co-op Bank.
-If we raise more than that, we may have the option to borrow less from commercial lenders, thereby paying more interest to our member-owners instead of the banks.
+If we raise more than this, we may have the option to borrow less from commercial lenders, thereby paying more interest to our member-owners instead of the banks.

 How much can I earn?